-Barbiturate Addiction And Treatment Options
+Barbiturate Abuse, Addiction, And Treatment Options

 Individuals who abuse barbiturates risk becoming dependent and addicted, and also increase their chances of overdosing.
 One in 10 people who overdose on barbiturates will die, but seeking treatment for barbiturate addiction may save someone’s life.